 Safe staffing report: August 2016

 It is vital that we are able to set the right staffing establishment/level in all our services despite the complexity and challenges it presents.
-Our report on staffing capability and capacity was submitted to the Trust Board on 25 May 2016.
+Our report on staffing capability and capacity was submitted to the Trust Board in May 2016.